Finite temperature quantum noise correlations as a probe for topological helical edge modes: Quantum noise in quantum Hall setup

-$f$ and $f_0$ are the Fermi-Dirac distribution function for terminals $1$, $4$ and $2$, $3$ according to the assumption as mentioned earlier. $f_a$ and $f_b$ are any energy-dependent function, which significance is explained in Appendix C. Choosing $f_a$ and $f_b$ to be $f_0$, which is similar to the assumption taken in \cite{PhysRevB.46.12485} and using the s-matrix given in Eq.
-(12), we get
+$f$ and $f_0$ are the Fermi-Dirac distribution functions for terminals $1$, $4$ and $2$, $3$.
+Choosing $f_a$ and $f_b$ to be $f_0$, which is similar to the assumption taken in \cite{PhysRevB.46.12485} and using the s-matrix given in Eq.~(\ref{eq:12}), we get

-where $T = |s_{12}|^2 = |s_{14}|^2$ is the transmission probability of the constriction.
-The integration \cite{LANDAUER1991167} in Eq.
-(14) is
+where $T=|s_{12}|^2$ and $R=|s_{14}|^2$ are the transmission and reflection probabilities of the constriction.
+The integration~\cite{LANDAUER1991167} in Eq.~(\ref{eq:18}) is

-we have assumed the condition $\mu, \mu_0 >> k_B \mathcal{T}$ and taken the lower limit to be 0 as we assume it to be the energy at the bottom of the conduction band.
+where, $\mu-\mu_0 = eV$ and we have assumed the condition $\mu, \mu_0\gg k_B \mathcal{T}$ and taking the lower limit in Eq.~(\ref{eq:18}) to be $0$ and assuming it to be the energy at the bottom of the conduction band.
 So, the quantum noise correlation between the terminals $1$ and $3$ is,

-The thermal noise-like contribution vanishes since the probability of the electron scattering from terminal 1 to 3, and vice versa is zero.
-Thus,
+{In this setup, we observe that quantum noise correlation ($S_{13}^{q}$) between terminals 1 and 3 is non-zero. $S_{13}^q$ is the current-current correlation $\langle \Delta I_{1} \Delta I_{3} \rangle$, which in principle should have contributions from thermal as well as shot noise.
+In all of our setups, the thermal noise-like contribution ($S_{13}^{th}$) is zero, since there is no direct tunneling between terminals 1 and 3, i.e., $T_{13} = |s_{13}|^2 = T_{31} = |s_{31}|^2 = 0$, which can be directly verified via $s$-matrix as in Eq.~(\ref{eq:12}).
+Thus, in $S_{13}^q$, only the shot noise-like contribution ($S_{13}^{sh}$) is finite.
+This can also be verified from the $s$-matrix as has been done in Eq.~(\ref{eq:17}).
+Shot noise-like contribution arises due to the constriction as well as applied voltage bias.
+If either the constriction is absent i.e., $R = 0, T = 1$ or voltage bias is zero, then $S_{13}^{sh}$ vanishes since for $eV \rightarrow 0$, the expression inside the parenthesis in Eq.~(\ref{eq:20}) is zero.}